kyma-incubator/examples/cloud-events-e2e-scenario/README.md

     ```

 * Verify
-  * Navigate to Administration --> Applications --> sample-external-solution
+  * Navigate to Integration --> Applications --> sample-external-solution
   * You should see the registered events.

 ## Bind Application

-* Navigate to Administration --> Applications --> sample-external-solution
+* Navigate to Integration --> Applications --> sample-external-solution
 * Create a binding with the Kyma namespace `workshop`.

 ## Add events and APIs to the Kyma Namespace